pgbarletta/locuaz/docs/source/tutorialtleap.rst

             min_mdp: min.mdp
             nvt_mdp: nvt.mdp
             npt_mdp: npt.mdp
-        ngpus: 4
+        ngpus: 2
         mpi_procs: 1
-        omp_procs: 8
+        omp_procs: 4
-        pinoffsets: [ 0, 32, 64, 96 ]
+        pinoffsets: [0, 4]
         use_tleap: true

- * gmx_mdrun: The *GROMACS* command to perform mdrun
- * mdp_names: The name of the mdp files present in the mdp folders specified above
- * ngpus: The number of GPUs available
- * mpi_procs: typically 1
- * omp_procs: The number of threads used for each MD runs
- * pinoffsets: Pinning the threads to specific positions to maximize the performance.
-This values depend on the GPU architecture
+        box_type: octahedron

+Notice we're not setting the water model nor the force field, since we're relaying on our *Tleap* script to take care of that.

+* pinoffsets: notice that we are using 4 OMP processors and 2 GPUs, hence, ``pinoffsets`` has a length of 2, one for each GPU run, and with a spacing of 4 threads.
 * use_tleap: True, this option is specified only if *Tleap* is used to build the topology.

 target
 ^^^^^^^^